Birds Need Young Forest

 Learn more about how young forest helps songbirds, including many species that breed in older forest and then shift with their fledglings to areas of younger trees and shrubs.

 Birds that stay in the north during winter seek out young forest and shrubland to find food, including nuts and seeds, and to take shelter during cold and stormy weather.

 State agencies create young forest and shrubland in wildlife management areas.
-Federal agencies make the same habitat on wildlife refuges and in national forests.
+Federal agencies make this valuable habitat on wildlife refuges and in national forests.

 Conservation groups and land trusts often add a young forest component to their properties.
 Many private landowners are also stepping up to make young forest.

 The Audubon Society understands that birds' health and numbers depend on their having access to different ages of woods with diverse trees and shrubs.
 In Massachusetts, Audubon's Foresters for the Birds program helps landowners carefully create young forest and shrubland in places where it can do birds the most good.